Tungnath Temple Chopta Uttarakhand

 Disclaimer

-To all of you, I would like to take a special note that all the information in all these articles is a mixture of internet social media and my own experience while photographing.
+To all of you, I would like to take a special note: all the information in these articles is a mixture of internet social media and my own experience while photographing..
 Because the more you read about something, the more you will keep getting information.

-These information will increase your interest about nature, try to understand the stories behind them through its beauty and photos and increase your knowledge as much as possible.
+These pieces of information will increase your interest in nature.
+Try to understand the stories behind them through their beauty, photos, and increase your knowledge as much as possible.

 So how did you like the information, will definitely tell us about it, thank you.